dice-group/Lemming/README.md

 The optimized graph is finalized as a real-world RDF graph in `GraphLexicalization.java` by rendering all the resources' IRIs.

 ## Process overview
+Only keep the previous versions of the graph in the datasets folder!
-1. Run metric computation on all graphs
+1. Run metric computation
-2. Run graph generation without the target graph in the file path
+2. Run graph generation

 Place the files present in ``https://hobbitdata.informatik.uni-leipzig.de/lemming/resources.zip`` and in the ``Input graphs/`` folder of ``https://hobbitdata.informatik.uni-leipzig.de/lemming/Experiments_data.zip`` under lemming's directory.

 ### Metrics pre-computation
-First, the metrics need to be computed on all available graphs of its corresponding dataset: ``Experiments_data/Input graphs``.
+First, the metrics need to be computed on all available versions of its corresponding dataset: ``Experiments_data/Input graphs``.
 The pre-computation can be achieved by indicating the dataset through:

 ```
 mvn exec:java -Dexec.mainClass="org.aksw.simba.lemming.tools.PrecomputingValues" -Dexec.args="-ds swdf"
 ```

 This will produce a file named ``value_store.val`` to be used during graph generation.
-It is recommended to move/rename the previous metrics store before re-running the store generation.
+The same object can store all the datasets metrics/constant expressions.

 ### Graphs generation